HossamElharmeil/HossamElharmeil/README.md

 - 👋 Hi, I’m @HossamElharmeil
 - 👀 I’m interested in React, Node and everything JavaScript!
-- 🌱 I’m currently learning TypeScript with React and other technologies
+- 🌱 I’m currently learning Go for backend development
 - 💞️ I’m looking to collaborate on any front end projects using React, Angular, Vue or Flutter
 - 📫 How to reach me => hossam.elharmil@gmail.com , , +201050078882